taslangraham/tode-cli/README.md

 * `DB_PASSWORD`
 * `DB_USER`

-Behind the scenes todes uses these values to configure a Knex.js connection.
-You can see the configuration in `'src/config/database/db-config.ts'`.
+Behind the scenes tode's uses these values to configure a Knex.js connection.
+You can see the configuration in `src/config/database/db-config.ts`.

 Read about the knex.js' config [here](https://knexjs.org/#knexfile).
 Instead of creating a `knexfile`, tode-cli creates the config object on the fly when setting up the knex.js configuration.